AlgoLab/MALVIRUS/api_doc.md

 }
 ```

-# GET /vcf/:id
+# GET /malva/:id
-Get the details of the specified VCF
+Get the details of the specified job

 ### Request example
 ```bash